 Sister Jane is also heading a search committee to fill the position of Safe Environment Program Coordinator.
-The person selected will oversee the continued development of sexual abuse education and awareness programs for adults and children, coordinate background lic recognition they have given to our joint efforts.
+The person selected will oversee the contin-ued development of sexual abuse education and awareness programs for adults and children, coordinate background joint efforts.
 I pledge a continuing commitment to that relationship.
-As I have said many times since this checks of diocesan personnel and volunteers and ensure awareness of a ministerial Code of Conduct.